 Whether in physical or eBook form, there are a few books I recommend packing for London.
 I’ve mentioned before that Watching the English is the expat bible.
 It offers crucial cultural advice for visitors and locals alike.
 When I moved to the UK, I also relied heavily on a book about the best day trips from London.

 As for London literary highlights, I always reach for Virginia Woolf’s Mrs. Dalloway for inspiration.
 It’s beautifully written and its pages take me on a virtual tour of London.
-If you’re in the UK, get a copy here.
-If you’re in the US, get one here.
+You can get a copy here.

 Necessities to Pack for London